CMcDonald82/ansible-role-nginx/README.md

   - ./sites-available/default.conf
 ```

-A list of the paths to the serverblock files on local machine that will be copied into nginx_sites_available_path on server and symlinked to nginx_sites_enabled_directory.
+A list of the paths to the serverblock files on local machine that will be copied into nginx_sites_available_path on server and symlinked to nginx_sites_enabled_path.
 See [this guide](https://linode.com/docs/web-servers/nginx/how-to-configure-nginx/) for explanation and examples of configuring Nginx and setting up serverblock files.

 It is recommended to make a separate serverblock file for each server you want to configure (ex. example.com.conf for configuring the site located at example.com)